Contractor License Requirements in Rhode Island

 How to Verify a Contractor's License in Rhode Island

-1. Visit the Rhode Island Contractors Registration Board license lookup tool.
+Visit the Rhode Island Contractors Registration Board website to verify any contractor's license before hiring.

 Reciprocity Agreements